tungbq/repos/create-repo-landscape.md

 ## Advance CI configuration (Optional)

-- In the previous section, we triggered the CI pipeline to run on a manual event.
+- In the previous section, we triggered the CI pipeline to run on a merge event to `main` branch or manual event.
 You could improve that by changing the trigger event to run on a timer basis.
 For example, once a week or once a month.
 This would help us regularly check and update the landscape, keeping it up to date.
 - To do so, add your desired cron trigger to `repos/.github/workflows/generate_content.yaml`

 ```yaml